 The Pink Elephant In The Room

-Painting installation, Project Room at Fabien Castanier Gallery, Los Angeles, 2015.
-Part of “Multifarious Abstraction,” curated by Cecilia Fajardo-Hill.
+Project Room painting installation at Fabien Castanier Gallery, Los Angeles, 2015.
+Included in “Multifarious Abstraction,” curated by Cecilia Fajardo-Hill.
 Photo credit: Gene Ogami.